 The Power of Scents

-One very important component of smell - survival.
+What’s in a scent?
+There is one very important component - survival.

 Ancestors who could detect threats such as food gone bad and inedible plants were being supported by a helpful survival safety net.

-A fascinating study of skydivers found that people could detect fear through scent.
+Can we smell fear?
+An interesting study of skydivers found that people could detect fear - through scent.

 “So it seemed that you could unconsciously detect the smell of fear from another person.